jbendtsen/tiny-android-template/readme.md

 - `./link.pl`
 	- Links all resources, fixes library resource references and compiles library classes into DEX bytecode.
 Most of the work for creating the app is done here.
 The Android VM has an *interesting* method of locating and making use of resources; this script prepares project & library code and resources to match the expected layout/format.

+5) Compile native code - *Only necessary for projects that use JNI*
+- `./jni-compile.sh`
+	- If you plan to use JNI, you'll likely need to modify this script to suit your needs

-5) Create APK (you will need a KeyStore file for this.
+6) Create APK (you will need a KeyStore file for this.
 See **"Notes"** for details.)
 - `./make.sh`
 	- This step basically just assembles the files from previous steps into an APK file, while additionally signing the app.

-6) Install and run the app on a real device using ADB
+7) Install and run the app on a real device using ADB
 - `./run.sh`
 	- There is also a `logs.sh` script which dumps the ADB log to the console.
 	- On Linux, if `run.sh` or `logs.sh` fail with `user <user> is not in the plugdev group`: